renaissance-publishing/renaissance/content/chapters/23-races.md

 (Though Gnolls are meat-eaters, they have discovered a number of useful recipes involving grains that provide them at least some nourishment, which they can use to greatly stretch meat reserves.)

 Though Gnolls may be somewhat rustic by Commonwealth standards, their communities nevertheless tend to be open and welcoming;
-their ancestor's flight from persecution at the hands of their cousins, and their salvation at the hands of people strange and alien to them&mdash;Humans&mdash;is very much alive in Gnollish culture, and strongly informs their traditions and values to this day.
+their ancestor's flight from persecution at the hands of their cousins, and their salvation at the hands of people strange and alien to them — Humans — is very much alive in Gnollish culture, and strongly informs their traditions and values to this day.

 Gnolls put quite a lot of effort into getting along with members of other communities, and will go out of their way to make other races feel comfortable around them.
 Many Gnollish communities have two separate set of customs, one for when members of other races are around, and one for when they're not.